smart-data-lake/smart-data-lake/docs/Features.md

 ##### Filebased metadata
 * Easily versionable with a VCS for DevOps
-* Flexiblestructure by spliting over multiple files and subdirectories
+* Flexible structure by splitting over multiple files and subdirectories
 * Easily generateable from third party metadata (e.g. source system table catalog) to automate transformation of huge number of DataObjects

 ##### Support for complex workflows